blase147/My-Enumerable/README.md

 # 📖 My-Enumarable <a name="about-project"></a>

-In this project, we achieved the following
+In this project, we achieved the following;

 - Created class MyList inside my_list.rb file.
 - Created module MyEnumerable inside of enumerable.rb file.